dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 Every mountpoint will contain the information on how to access the target file system, so the VFS every time it has to access a file or directory (i.e. a `open` function is called), it does the following:

-* Parse the file path to identify the mountpoint of the filesystem
+* Parse the file path to identify the mountpoint of the filesystem.
-* Once we have the mountpoint struct, we can access a series of function pointers, one for each operation like opening/closing/reading/writing a file
+* Once we have the mountpoint struct, we can access a series of function pointers, one for each operation like opening/closing/reading/writing a file.
-* It call the open function for that FS passing the path to the filename (in this case the path should be relative)
+* It call the open function for that FS passing the path to the filename (in this case the path should be relative).
-* From this point everything is handled by the File System Driver and once the file is accessed is returned back to the vfs layer
+* From this point everything is handled by the File System Driver and once the file is accessed is returned back to the vfs layer.

 The multi-root approach, even if it is different, it share the same behaviour, the biggest difference is that instead of having to parse the path searching for a mountpoint it has only to check the first item in the it to figure out which FS is attached to.